1994 AC Delco 500

 The 1994 AC Delco 500 was the 29th stock car race of the 1994 NASCAR Winston Cup Series season and the 30th iteration of the event.
 The race was held on Sunday, October 23, 1994, in Rockingham, North Carolina, at North Carolina Speedway, a 1.017 mi permanent high-banked racetrack.
 The race took the scheduled 492 laps to complete.
 In the final laps of the race, Richard Childress Racing driver Dale Earnhardt would manage to defend against Precision Products Racing driver Rick Mast to take his 63rd career NASCAR Winston Cup Series victory and his fourth and final victory of the season.
 To fill out the top three, the aforementioned Rick Mast and Wood Brothers Racing driver Morgan Shepherd would finish second and third, respectively.

 With the victory, Earnhardt would manage to mathematically clinch and win a record-tying seventh NASCAR Winston Cup Series championship, which at the time was an achievement only achieved by Richard Petty.
 Earnhardt had only needed to gain 50 points on second-place driver in the driver's standings, Rusty Wallace.
 With Earnhardt's win and an early engine issue from Wallace, Earnhardt had managed to gain 127 points on Wallace, thus clinching the championship.
 The feat would not be matched until 2016, when Jimmie Johnson managed to win his seventh championship at the 2016 Ford EcoBoost 400.

 Background

 The layout of North Carolina Speedway, the venue where the race was held.

-North Carolina Speedway was opened as a flat, one-mile oval on October 31, 1965.
-In 1969, the track was extensively reconfigured to a high-banked, D-shaped oval just over one mile in length.
-In 1997, North Carolina Motor Speedway merged with Penske Motorsports, and was renamed North Carolina Speedway.
-Shortly thereafter, the infield was reconfigured, and competition on the infield road course, mostly by the SCCA, was discontinued.
-Currently, the track is home to the Fast Track High Performance Driving School.
+North Carolina Speedway is a 1 mile (1.6 km) flat oval track in Rockingham, North Carolina.